 Promoting Healthy RelationshipsBuilding Strong Families

-ChezRachel provides safe and accessible services, secure/protective home, counselling and legal support.
+ChezRachel provides safe and accessible services, a secure/protective home, counselling and legal support.
 We bring hope for a better future.
 We offer various programs for women and children that are designed to help them develop the skills, abilities, and confidence necesarry to live independently.

 - Provide safe housing